Danny-sc/Tutorial_2/index.md

 The first task that the `full_wave` function accomplishes, is to build the emulators based on the training data.
 We start this section by establishing the structure of the emulators that we want to construct.
 We then show how to build emulators step by step.

 ## Background: the structure of an emulator
 An [emulator](https://en.wikipedia.org/wiki/Emulator) is a way of representing our beliefs about the behaviour of an unknown function.
-In our case, where the model is stochastic, the unknown function is taken to be the mean of each of the model outputs over multiple runs.
-Given a set of model runs and an estimate of the parameters, we can use the emulator to get a probability distribution for the mean of a model output at any parameter set, without the need to run the model at the chosen set.
+In our example we have a stochastic model and we choose the unknown function to be the mean of each of the model outputs over multiple runs.
+Given a set of model runs, we can use the emulator to get expectation and variance for a model output at any parameter set, without the need to run the model at the chosen set.
+Note that more sophisticated approaches are possible when working with stochastic models: apart from the mean of outputs, other features, such as the variance or various quantiles can be approximated through emulators.

-In this tutorial, we will construct an emulator for each of the model outputs separately.
+In this tutorial, we will construct an emulator for each of the model outputs separately (even though more complex techniques that combine outputs are available).
 The general structure of a univariate emulator is as follows:
 $$f(x) = g(x)^T \beta + u(x),$$
 where $g(x)$ is a vector of known deterministic regression functions, $\beta$ is a vector of regression coefficients, and $u(x)$ is a Gaussian process with zero mean.
-The correlation of the process $u(x)$ is assumed to be in the following form, for two parameter sets $x$ and $x^{\prime}$:
+In our tutorial the correlation of the process $u(x)$ is assumed to be in the following form, for two parameter sets $x$ and $x^{\prime}$:
 $$\sigma^2 \left[(1-\delta) c(x,x^{\prime}) + \delta I_{\{x=x^\prime\}}\right].$$
 Here $\sigma^2$ is the (prior) emulator variance and $c(x,x^{\prime})$ is a correlation function; the simplest such function is squared-exponential
-$$c(x,x^{\prime}) = \exp\left(-\sum\limits_{i}\frac{(x_{i,A}-x_{i,A}^{\prime})^2}{\theta_i^2}\right).$$
+$$c(x,x^{\prime}) = \exp\left(-\sum\limits_{i}\frac{(x_{i}-x_{i}^{\prime})^2}{\theta_i^2}\right).$$
-The subscript $A$ indicates that the correlation function operates only on the active parameters for the emulator: that is, parameters that contribute to the regression surface.
-The 'nugget' term $\delta I_{\{x=x^{\prime}\}}$  operates on all the parameters in the input space and represents the proportion of the overall variance due to the ensemble variability.
+The 'nugget' term $\delta I_{\{x=x^{\prime}\}}$  operates on all the parameters in the input space and also represents the proportion of the overall variance due to the ensemble variability.
 This term also ensures that the covariance matrix of $u(x)$ is not ill-conditioned, making the computation of its inverse possible (a key operation in the training of emulators, see Appendix \@ref(bayes)).
 The $\theta_i$ hyperparameters are the correlation lengths for the emulator.
 The size of the correlation lengths determine how close two parameter sets must be in order for the corresponding residual values to be highly correlated.
 A smaller $\theta_i$ value means that we believe that the function is less smooth with respect to parameter $i$, and thus that the values for the corresponding parameters $x_i$ and $x_i^{\prime}$ must be closer together in order to be highly correlated.
-The simplifying assumption that all the correlation length parameters are the same, that is $\theta_i = \theta$ for all $i$, can be made.
+The simplifying assumption that all the correlation length parameters are the same, that is $\theta_i = \theta$ for all $i$, can be made, but more sophisticated versions are of course available.
 In such case, the larger $\theta$ is, the smoother the local variations of the emulators will be.

+<infobutton id="displayTextunnamed-chunk-17" onclick="javascript:toggle('unnamed-chunk-17');">Show: Dealing with high dimensions</infobutton>

+<div id="toggleTextunnamed-chunk-17" style="display: none"><div class="panel panel-default"><div class="panel-body">
+Since in this tutorial we are working with a low-dimensional input space, we chose a relatively basic structure for our emulator.
+Note that more complex structures may be needed when dealing with higher dimensional problems, since the complexity of the emulation process increases significantly with dimensionality.
+There are several ways of tackling high dimensional problems.
+One of these consists in reducing the number of dimensions by selecting  the variables that explain the data the most.
+More info on active variables can be found in Appendix \@ref(emulstr).</div></div></div>

-We would like to warn the reader that several emulator structures and the correlation functions are available.
+We would like to warn the reader that several emulator structures and  correlation functions are available.
 Alternatives choices to the ones made above are discussed in Appendix \@ref(emulstr).

 ## Constructing the emulators step by step
 To construct the emulators, two steps are required: